JamMarHer/ProjectParadise/README.md

 - **Wave**: With the idea in mind of keeping the user engaged, I'll like to introduce the concept of sub-wave.
 When the user is inside a wave, it will allow it to swipe through the different sub-waves (topics).
 Such sub-waves can have temporary life or not.
 More to expand later.

 ## Getting Started
-Currently, foli is only being developed for Android.
+Currently, paradise is only being developed for Android.
 So is doesn't matter what OS you are running, Android Studio should work fine.

 ### Prerequisites
 - [Android Studio](https://developer.android.com/studio/)